LMSBioinformatics/rstudio_image/README.md

 ## Updating

 Image files for updated versions of `R` should be within a new named branch.
-Updates to existing versions should be tagged appropriately.
+Updates should be tagged appropriately.

 ```bash
 BRANCH=4.4.0